Ethical Implications in Screening for Ethics Violations

 Showing items related by title, author, creator and subject.

-Screening and Counseling for Genetic Conditions: A Report on the Ethical, Social, and Legal Implications of Genetic Screening and Education Programs.
-February 1983.
-135 p.
-United States.
-President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research (1986)
+Screening and Counseling for Genetic Conditions: The Ethical, Social, and Legal Implications of Genetic Screening, Counseling, and Education Programs Unknown creator (President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research, 1983-02)